 Equity Investments: China has two national chip funds (Phase 1 and Phase 2) totaling \$50 billion.
 66% of Phase 1 National IC Fund investments are dedicated to the manufacturing sector.
-The OECD estimates that total PRC government support exceeds 30% of the annual revenues of leading.
+The OECD estimates that total PRC government support exceeds 30% of the annual revenues of leading Chinese chipmakers.1

-Tax Incentives: China provides a 13% VAT refund for IC equipment purchases by a designated list of 29 IC manufacturers in China.
-China's current tax policy provides a 5-year corporate tax exemption for companies producing sub-65 nm node chips, and a 2-year tax exemption for those producing sub-130nm node chips.
+Tax Incentives: China provides a 13% VAT refund for IC equipment purchases by a designated list of 29 IC manufacturers in China.2 In August 2020, China announced upgraded tax incentives for the semiconductor industry as follows: 1) 10-year corporate tax exemption for companies producing sub-28 nm chips; 2) 5-year corporate tax exemption for companies producing sub-65 nm node chips; 3) 2-year tax exemption followed by 3-year 50% tax rate for companies producing sub-130nm node chips; 4) Duty exemption on imports of equipment & materials for production of sub-65 nm chips.3

 Land: Local governments offer industrial land for free or at reduced prices to support manufacturing.
-According to the OECD, chipmakers in China have purchased land for less than a third of its value.
+According to the OECD, chipmakers in China have purchased land for less than a third of its value.4

-Favorable Loans: According to the OECD, China's four state-backed semiconductor companies received a total of \$4.85 billion in below-market loans from China's financial institutions between 2014-2018, accounting for 98% of below-market borrowing among the 21 companies identified in the report.
-Between 2006-2020, China's state banks have provided \$10.1 billion in low-interest loans to China's two leading semiconductor firms.
+Favorable Loans: According to the OECD, China's four state-backed semiconductor companies received a total of \$4.85 billion in below-market loans from China's financial institutions between 2014-2018, accounting for 98% of below-market borrowing among the 21 companies identified in the report.5 Between 2006-2020, China's state banks have provided \$10.1 billion in low-interest loans to China's two leading semiconductor firms.6